AlanCC/WechatManager/README.md

-# betaGo
+# WechatManager
-a wechat auxiliary program
+a wechat auxiliary program using itchat, jieba and Yahoo's nsfw